Deltares/Veiligheidsrendement/vrtool/orm/README.md

 Migration scripts are located in `scripts\migration\versions`.

 ### Database migration.
-TODO:
-* how to update the database
+The subpackage `migration` describes the procedure for upgrading databases to the latest version.